pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM.myst.md

 data = pd.DataFrame({"x": x, "y": y})
 ```

 > Bambi is a high-level Bayesian model-building interface written in Python.
-It's built on top of the PyMC3  probabilistic programming framework, and is designed to make it extremely easy to fit mixed-effects models common
+It's built on top of the PyMC  probabilistic programming framework, and is designed to make it extremely easy to fit mixed-effects models common
 in social sciences settings using a Bayesian approach.

 We construct a model using Bambi(it uses formula based input), If no priors are given explicitly by the user, then Bambi chooses smart default priors for all parameters of the model based on plausible implied partial correlations between the outcome and the predictors ( [Documentation](https://bambinos.github.io/bambi/master), [Reference](https://arxiv.org/abs/2012.10754) )